PabloAlexandre/js-model-mapper/README.md

-# JS Mapper
+# JS Model Mapper
 A simple data mapper for javascript.
 You can use to format a data to your API or format the response from your API too.

 ## Installation

-`npm install js-mapper` or `yarn js-mapper`
+`npm install js-model-mapper` or `yarn js-model-mapper`

 ## Usage

-You can use JS Mapper for many cases in your application.
+You can use JS Model Mapper for many cases in your application.
 Bellow we have some examples:

 ### Simple mapper